 Photo: Samantha Miller

 In addition to creating, Ms. Traylor feels a personal responsibility to share her passion and knowledge with younger generations.
 She has taught master classes throughout the United States, at numerous summer intensives, and been on faculty at schools on the east and west coasts.
 She has been a guest teaching artist at Carnegie Mellon University, Sam Houston State University, Point Park University, Slippery Rock University, Dekalb School of the Arts in Atlanta, and The Creative and Performing Arts High School in Pittsburgh among others.
-She has taught and choreographed for youth ensembles such as REED Dance II in Pittsburgh and DanceWave in Brooklyn, where she is currently on faculty.
+She has taught and choreographed for youth ensembles such as REED Dance II in Pittsburgh and DanceWave in Brooklyn.
 Ms. Traylor is also on faculty at Point Park International Summer Dance as well as the guiDANCE experience, the only Youth Protection Advocates in Dance certified competition and convention in the world.